Conduct Policies and Administrative Procedures

 1. In this case, the student might receive a Violation Form from a Hall Director, the University Police, or other faculty or staff member.
 The Violation Form will contain information about the alleged violation; including date, location, and nature of the incident.
 The student may choose to resolve the matter at this level by accepting responsibility and prescribed sanctions.
 If the student wishes to discuss the incident and prescribed sanctions with the person who prepared the notice of conduct violation, s/he must contact that person within 48 hours of receiving the Violation Form.
 A meeting will then be held to finalize facts around the incident and sanctions.
 Following that meeting, the person who prepared the Violation Form will decide the appropriate resolution of the complaint.
 Decisions made in meetings are final if sanction is less than probation.
 In the event that the complainant is the first hand observer of the incident, and a meeting is requested, then an alternate staff member will conduct the meeting.
 A summary of the resolution will be filed in the Office of Conduct and Mediation and becomes part of the respondent student’s disciplinary file.

-Hearings (for Hearing Guidelines, see Section C).
+Hearings.
+Disciplinary Hearings (for Hearing Procedures, see Section C).
 In cases involving serious violations of the Student Code of Conduct, or in the event that the new violation could result in a separation sanction the respondent shall have the right to a hearing to determine responsibility for the charges and impose the appropriate sanctions.
 For potential eviction cases responsibility and sanctions shall be decided by a hearing officer only.
 For violations that could result in suspension or dismissal the student may ask for a hearing before a hearing officer or hearing board.
 A serious violation is defined as misconduct containing one or more of the following conditions:

 a.
 Misconduct that caused physical harm to others

 b.
-Misconduct that jeopardized the safety and/or well being of others
+Misconduct that jeopardized the safety and/or wellbeing of others

 c.
 Misconduct that caused an adverse impact to the residential or University community